Desmodium tortuosum

 Desmodium tortuosum, the twisted tick trefoil, dixie tick trefoil, tall tick clover, Florida beggarweed, and giant beggar weed, is a species of flowering plant in the family Fabaceae.

 It is native to Latin America, and widely introduced as a forage to much of the rest of the world's subtropics and tropics.
+It's been observed growing in habitats such as beaches, along lake shores, and in floodplains.
+It can be found growing in sandy soil and full sun.